 04 of 08

 Where many moons ago there used to be a Lakewood Mall, there is now the Lakewood Towne Center.
-Unlike the malls, this shopping center has outdoor walkways and is a collection of big box stores (Bed Bath and Beyond, Target, Barnes & Noble and more), smaller stores, restaurants (Old Country Buffet, The Ram and others), grocery stores and some municipal buildings.
+Unlike the local malls, this shopping center has outdoor walkways and is a collection of big box stores (Bed Bath and Beyond, Target, Barnes & Noble and more), smaller stores, restaurants (Old Country Buffet, The Ram and others), grocery stores and some municipal buildings.
 Because it is largely outdoors, dressing appropriately or bringing an umbrella is a good idea in the fall and winter.
 In the spring, the parking lot isn't a bad place to view cherry blossom trees!

 Location: 5731 Main Street SW, Lakewood, WAContinue to 5 of 8 below.